Orders of Protection

 Assistance from Skilled Divorce Lawyers in Scottsdale

-- The parties are married or were married in the past
+- The parties are or have been married

-- The parties live together or lived together in the past
+- The parties are living or have lived together

-- The parties are both parents of a child
+- The parties have a child in common

-- One of the parties is pregnant by the other
+- One party is pregnant by the other

-- One of the parties is a parent, grandparent, in-law, or sibling
+- One party is a parent, grandparent, in-law or sibling

-- The parties are dating but have never lived together
+- The parties are involved but have never lived together

 Has a Restraining Order Been Placed Against You?

-Call Owens and Perkins, P.C. for answers to your questions!
+Call Owens & Perkins, Attorneys at Law for answers to your questions!